 Don’t forget some kind of crusty roll or slices of a crusty loaf for mopping up all of that luscious sauce.
 If you are really feeling keen you can make quick and easy garlic bread by brushing or drizzling slices of Italian bread with a good Garlic Italian salad dressing, sprinkling with some grated Parmesan and toasting them in a hot oven!

 You won’t be wanting anything heavy for dessert after this belly pleaser!
-Dishes of a cold Italian gelato or a fruit sorbet (Lemon is very refreshing) with some crisp wafer cookies would be perfect!
+Dishes of a cold Italian gelato, a fruit sorbet (Lemon is very refreshing) with some crisp wafer cookies, or a lemon mousse would be perfect!

 Doesn’t that look delicious!
 Just look at that meaty sauce and that oozing cheese!
 Fabulously tasty!

 Any leftovers should be refrigerated as soon as possible after dinner.
 Wrap them up and store them in the refrigerator for up to 3 days, but no longer.
 My children always loved it when I fried the leftovers up in a skillet.
 Just heat a knob of butter, dump in the leftovers and scramble fry until completely heated through.

 If you have divided it into two casseroles, only bake one.
 Wrap the other one up airtight and freeze for up to three months.
 Thaw in the refrigerator overnight before baking as above.
 Take out of the fridge half an hour prior to baking.

 Hearty, family-friendly, economical, and incredibly delicious Baked Spaghetti is destined to become a family favorite in your house as well.
 Your family will probably want you to make this for them at least once every couple of weeks, if not more often!
 With its ease of preparation, lush cheesy layers, crisp cheese topping, and rich meaty filling, your family will surely be requesting second helpings!
 I guarantee it!

 - 1 medium onion, peeled and chopped